MDRCS/django-kub8/README.md

     imagePullSecrets:
       - name: private-registery
     ```

+    2-1 sometimes we can get a secrets name different than waht is showed in container registery as name
+        so to make sure the name is exactly the same :

+    $  kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "private-registry"}]}'

     2- by then you can add secret config thought it's name which is it's reference like the example below